-The Company's primary source of income is dividends from Conopco.
-These dividends are recognized in the nonconsolidated statements of operations when the Company's right to receive payment has been established, which is generally when the dividend has been declared.
+The Company receives dividends from Conopco.
+These dividends are recognized in the nonconsolidated statements of operations as dividend income from affiliate as a return on investment when the Company's right to receive payment has been established, which is generally when the dividend has been declared.
+The Company elects to present the Dividend income from affiliate as an investing activity on its nonconsolidated statements of cash flows.
 However, to the extent a distribution is considered a return of capital, the carrying value of the Company's investment is reduced.
-There were no distributions in 2023 or 2022 that represent a return of capital.
+There were no distributions in 2024 or 2023 that represent a return of capital.